connecting, sharing, and reforming initiatives. budget calculator, money manager, budget planner, sharing

 In August 2024, CABRI brought together 13 African countries’ ministries of finance, ministries of health, and local government representatives, to consider how each stakeholder can contribute to improved health outcomes in their countries by increasing primary healthcare (PHC) facility financial autonomy and flexibility.
 This blog reflects key insights from this event.

 We were reminded once again of the value of bringing together ministries of finance and health (this time along with local government representatives).
 In line with our expectations, few finance officials, even those working directly with the health sector, arrived at the policy dialogue with an appreciation of why or how facility financial autonomy can contribute to health spending efficiency.
 Health representatives similarly lacked a comprehensive understanding of how PFM arrangements can help or hinder financial autonomy.
+Through facilitated dialogue and development of country posters, like the one pictured here, we supported officials to not only learn from the experience of other countries, but also more about their own country context and the status of health facility financing.
+As Professor Kara Hanson of the London School of Hygiene and Tropical Medicine reflected, this event provided “country teams with a tremendous opportunity to build an understanding and the trust that will allow them to co-produce solutions going forward.”

 Liberia

 The benefits of cross-country peer learning were similarly apparent, particularly providing space to hear from countries that apply pragmatic, localised solutions or fly under the international health financing community’s radar.
 The variety of approaches to increasing facility autonomy and the potential to learn from other countries’ experiences was highlighted by both Professor Sophie Witter of Queen Margaret University and Pura Angela Wee-co from Thinkwell.
-We heard from Dr Richard Kagambane from Uganda’s Ministry of Health, about the origins and progression of their decades-old, domestically driven, direct facility financing programme.
+We heard from Dr Richard Kabagambe-Tureebe from Uganda’s Ministry of Health, about the origins and progression of their decades-old, domestically driven, direct facility financing programme.
 While certain aspects of their reform may not align with best practice, the finance and health ministries worked closely with local government authorities and facilities to develop fit-for-purpose solutions to getting funds to the frontline.
 For example, rather than including all PHC facilities in the chart of accounts, often a very cumbersome task, facilities are grouped under local government authorities and report manually.
 The WHO’s Dr Hélène Barroy also shared the importance of a pragmatic approach and the interim measures that can be put in place while the PFM system adjusts to increased facility autonomy.
 This was the approach in Burkina Faso, as shared by both Dr Barroy and Ali Bamouni of the Ministry of Health, where rather than waiting for facilities to have bank accounts, they were given cash vouchers and later cheques.

 We learnt that ministries of finance are, in principle, open to increasing facility autonomy, but will require a bit more convincing.
 They want to see that this reform will result in greater value-for-money.
 While there is evidence of cost-effectiveness from higher levels of care, we need to gather more evidence on this at the PHC level.
 Other arguments to advocate for more autonomy included the cost-saving potential of more patients seeking care at the PHC level.
 Dr Prithviraj Ramputty of the Mauritian Ministry of Health and Wellness lamented the cost implications of bypassing referral pathways in his country.
 PHC facility autonomy, said Dr Agnes Munyua-Gatome of R4D, by contributing to more responsive care, better management and fewer shortages of medical commodities and drugs, should be a determining factor in convincing patients to seek care at the primary care level, thus reducing costs.